Solaire · May 19, 2026

 Where to start

-Here are the concrete steps to launch a commercial solar project in 2026:
+Concrete steps to launch a commercial solar project in 2026:

 - Assess your roof's potential: available surface area, orientation, shading, structural condition.